-1.C.1. h)

-The Board currently in office was appointed in compliance with the indications regarding the Board's composition and diversity, provided by the outgoing Board at the time of the 2019 renewal as part of the document on the qualitative and quantitative composition of the Board of Directors, approved on 26 February 2019 following the outcome of the self-assessment process.
+- 1.C.1.h) The Board currently in office was appointed in compliance with the indications regarding the Board's composition and diversity, provided by the outgoing Board at the time of the 2019 renewal as part of the document on the qualitative and quantitative composition of the Board of Directors, approved on 26 February 2019. - 2.P.4.
 The document expressly required shareholders to ensure the widest possible gender diversity within the Board, the presence of adequate professional skills and diversification among the directors' age groups, as well as a wide range of knowledge and experience.